-Crochet gauge is essentially how loosely or tightly you crochet compared to other crocheters.
+Crochet gauge is directly related to how loosely or tightly you crochet when compared to other crocheters.
 If you crochet very loose, your gauge (and therefore your entire finished work) will be much larger than someone that holds their yarn very tight.
 As such, crochet gauge correlates directly to the number of stitches in a given area of your work.

 Typically 4″ square, the gauge of a pattern (if listed) tells you how many stitches the pattern designer used to get 4″ across and then how many rows it took to obtain 4″ in height.